CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/_index.md

 ---

 {{% pageinfo %}}
-For instructions on how to set up Grafana and Grafana Loki in the cloud see {{< ahref "Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.MainDoc" "Grafana in the Cloud" >}}.
+For instructions on how to set up Grafana and Grafana Loki in the cloud see {{< ahref "Cortex.GettingStarted.Cloud.AddObservabilityToInnovation.Grafana.MainDoc" "Grafana Cloud" >}}.
 {{% /pageinfo %}}